From Spin-Off to Independent Success

 Keep in mind that a logo can’t be developed without a name.
 A logo also requires legal securance, although it’s typically not as extensive.
 Again, this points to the importance of starting your brand name early.

-The company name merits a rigorous, fact-based assessment that carefully considers the business vision for the merger and what best encapsulates the combined company’s strategy.
+The company name merits a rigorous, fact-based assessment that carefully considers legacy equities, the future business vision and what best encapsulates the company’s singular and directive purpose.

 Brand architecture is how business units, competencies, products or other brands in a company’s portfolio relate to a new parent and to one another.
 It is important to establish this when considering how the whole identity system will work together and how these units will be connected on Day One and beyond.
 Is it necessary to append competencies or business units to the corporate brand for their own markets?
 Will the parent endorse product brands?
 How to represent them on the Day One microsite?
 What to do about newly acquired identities?